SyncEngine/docs/docs/user/dashboard.md

 In Preview Mode:

 - **Dry Run (Safe):**
-  Retrieves real users, applies filters, and shows you the final dataset — but skips sending to the CRM.
+  Retrieves real users, applies filters, and shows you the final dataset, but skips sending to the CRM.

 - **Run:**
   Retrieves, filters, and **sends** the data, allowing you to test follow-up tasks and confirm your API output.